ropenta/alphabet-graph-challenge/README.md

 # jan-2021-test-challenge

 ## Problem:
 We're given a list of words sorted in "alphabetical" order.
-The letters consist of 'a-z', 'A-Z', and '0-9'.
-These individual letters are not necessarily sorted by the typical 'a-z' as we might expect.
+The letters consist of `'a-z'`, `'A-Z'`, and `'0-9'`.
+These individual letters are not necessarily sorted by the typical `'a-z'` as we might expect.
 Instead, there could be any ordering of these letters, and our job is to figure out the "alphabetical" ordering.

 To get a fully formed alphabet, the input list of words needs to have enough information to derive the complete order of the alphabet.
 Otherwise, an empty alphabet will be returned.
 If multiple possible alphabets can be formed, only one set will be returned.